cvidalch1/challenge-devops/README.md

 ```

 2. Deploy Pipelines
 First you need to create a service connection to docker and aks for the deployment.
-(Note: if you don't have parallelism, it is possible to install a self-hosted agent on-premises)
+(Note: if you don't have parallelism, it is possible to install a self-hosted agent on-premises).
-Modify pipeline if you don't use parallelism
+Modify pipeline if you don't use parallelism.

-Line 31 and 32 and uncomment line 20
+Replace Line 31 and 32 and uncomment line 20

 ```
     pool: